Facilitating world-class research

 Researchers need to be aware that UK and overseas rules and guidance will be subject to change.
 Any in-person research approved by a University ethics committee may need to be amended or paused to comply with amended guidance.
 If this is the case, please follow the process outlined in question 2.

 It is essential that any on-site research work is considered by each department in relation to its overall assessment of risk.
+The guidance below currently applies only to departments within the Medical Sciences Division and where the research cannot be conducted remotely.

 In the first instance, you should contact your local unit or department for guidance and advice.
 If your local unit or department is satisfied that it is safe for the study to resume or start, you should then notify the OxTREC secretariat (email@example.com) of your intention to resume or start, including: